 They will nest in areas with ample food supply, shallow and uncontaminated water, and few disturbances.
 Usually, only one pair nests on a single body of water.
 These nesting territories range from 6 to 150 acres in size and are often located near where the female was hatched.
 The female chooses the nesting area, while the male defends it.
 Swan pairs are most likely to return to the same nesting site if they were able to raise young successfully there in the past.

 The Swan’s nesting season is timed to take advantage of readily available food supplies.

-Their nests are typically placed on slightly elevated sites that are surrounded by water.
-They may be on top of old beaver houses, dams or muskrat mounds; on emergent vegetation that is either floating or anchored to the bottom of the water; or on small islands.
-Breeding pairs may repair and reuse nests from prior seasons (particularly if they successfully raise young in those nests), or they may construct a new nest.
+Nest sites are typically situated on slightly elevated sites surrounded by water.
+This could be a small island, or on top of old beaver houses, dams or muskrat mounds, or on emergent vegetation that is either floating or anchored to the bottom of the water.
+Breeding pairs will either repair and reuse nests used during previous seasons, or they will build a new nest.

-Nest-building begins in mid-April and may take up to two weeks.
+Nest construction often begins in mid-April and may take up to two weeks.
 The male uproots aquatic vegetation, grasses and sedges, and transfers it to the female, who will first pile it up high and then uses her body to form a depression to place her eggs in.
 It’s basically shaped like a large open bowl.
 The interior is lined with down and feathers.
 Once completed, the nests may reach a diameter of up to 11.5 feet (1 to 3.5 meter).
-The nest is often surrounded by a 20 to 30 foot (6 to 9 meter) ditch – usually filled with water to make it more difficult for mammalian predators to access the nest.
+The nest is often surrounded by a 20 to 30 foot (6 to 9 meter)ditch – usually filled with water to make it more difficult for mammalian predators to access the nest.